Cherreads

 He looked… human again.

-Not the arrogant boy I'd argued with, not the ghost of my past.
+Not the arrogant boy he had argued with, not the ghost of his past.

 Just a tired man sleeping through the morning light.

-I stretched, my neck stiff from spending the night on the edge of his bed.
-My hand still rested near his, close enough to feel the warmth radiating through the blanket.
+Aveer stretched, his neck stiff from spending the night on the edge of the bed.
+His hand still rested near Aarav's, close enough to feel the warmth through the blanket.

-How long had I been sitting here like this?
+How long had i been sitting there like that?

 The room felt different today.